-Directing & Closing a Project
+Directing and Closing a Project

-Course Methodology

-We employ a balanced mix of theoretical instruction and practical exercises, facilitated by our world-class trainers.
-Expect approximately 15 hours of pre-course reading, alongside access to our online learning platform for additional resources and activities.

 Target Audience

-This course is ideal for new or practicing project professionals who wish to understand how to manage a project or public and private sector managers, engineers, IT professionals, finance of organizational change managers, business analysts, members of Agile teams looking to transition into a business analyst role, product owners and many more.
+This course is ideal for new or practicing project professionals who wish to understand how to efficiently manage a project, such as public and private sector managers, engineers, IT professionals, finance of organizational change managers, business analysts, members of Agile teams looking to transition into a business analyst role, product owners and many more.

 What’s Included?